 For a small country, Sri Lanka has so much to offer, from safari drives in the national parks to world-class surfing beaches, from ancient Buddhist sites to misty tea plantations.

-Most visitors arrive by air in Colombo, so after a day or so settling in and perhaps sleeping off jet-lag, it is time to explore a charming, friendly, picturesque country.
+Most visitors arrive by air in Colombo, so after a day or so settling in and perhaps sleeping off jet-lag, it is time to explore this charming, friendly, and picturesque country.
 The choice of where and what to see is, naturally, very personal.
-Some visitors may well opt to lie on a beach for their entire stay, which is fair enough, but a bit of a crying shame, when there is so much waiting to be explored.
+Some visitors may well opt to lie on a beach for their entire stay, which is fair enough, but a bit of a shame, when there is so much waiting to be explored.

-You could do worse than start your trip by visiting the major historic sights, which are essential to understanding the religious and historical psyche of the country.
-The rock temples of Dambulla and the stunning frescoes of Sigiriya are both breathtaking — the latter both literally and metaphorically, since it involves a steep climb up to the top of Sigiriya rock.
-A piece of advice – visit Sigiriya early in the morning, so that you can puff your way up the steps in relative cool.Relative is the key word here, since we are talking about a tropical island.
+A good way to start your trip is by visiting the major historic sights, which are essential to understanding the religious and cultural psyche of the country.
+The rock temples of Dambulla and the stunning frescoes of Sigiriya are both breathtaking — the latter both literally and metaphorically — since it involves a steep climb up to the top of Sigiriya rock.
+A piece of advice: visit Sigiriya early in the morning, so that you can puff your way up the steps in relative cool — relative is the key word here, since we are talking about a tropical island.

 Wherever you travel in this delightful country, you will be greeted with gentle smiles and genuine kindness, with people always ready to chat about cricket, which is (consider yourself warned) a national obsession.